What types of interests can you have in property?

-What is the legal interest in a property?
+What is a legal interest in a property?

-The legal interest in a property refers to the right to possess or use property.
-It belongs to the legal owner, ie the person who is registered at the Land Registry on the title deeds.
-Legal interest gives the owner a right of control over the property, which means they can decide to sell or transfer the property.
+A legal interest in a property refers to the right to possess or use property.
+It belongs to a legal owner, ie a person who is named as the property’s owner on the title register at the Land Registry and/or on the property’s title deeds).
+A legal interest gives the holder a right of control over the property, which means they have the power to sell or transfer (eg gift) the property.

 What is the beneficial interest in a property?